What are our services like?

 Can I take communion?

 The Lord's Supper is a Gospel gift.
-It is given to strengthen faith and to forgive sins.
+It is given to strengthen faith and forgive sins.
 It is also an expression of the unity we enjoy in the Church as we are of "one mind."
 St. Paul admonishes those who commune to "discern the body of Christ in the Sacrament."
 Thus, instruction in the Word is necessary prior to one receiving the body and blood of Christ.
 Therefore, those who commune at the Lord's Table should be properly instructed and they should be in agreement in doctrine and practice.
-We ask that those who are not comfirmed members of the Lutheran Church - Missouri Synod, or, of another church body with whom we have fellowship, refrain from taking the Sacrament.
+We ask that those who are not Confirmed members of the Lutheran Church - Missouri Synod, or, of another church body with whom we have pulpit and altar fellowship, refrain from taking the Sacrament.
 This practice is often referred to as "closed" or "close" communion, which was the practice of the early church and has long been the practice of orthodox Christianity.
 Any questions regarding our communion practice may be directed to our Pastor.

 Where do I park?